NapesWeaver/rpnapes/README.md

 Thanks to Darryl Snow.
 Your [moveCursorToEnd](https://gist.github.com/darryl-snow/3990793) function saved the day in my attempts to wrangle with mobile keypads.

+Thanks to Omar Benseddik - the [stopwatch](https://tinloof.com/blog/how-to-build-a-stopwatch-with-html-css-js-react-part-2/) tutorial on tinloof.com was so easily adaptable ;)

 ## Tricorder

 ![Tricorder](images/screenshots/tricorder.jpg)